 Janssonius philosophy is to keep open-sea crossings short, allowing the voyages to maximize onshore and near-shore activities.
 Janssonius carries a fleet of rigid-hull inflatable Zodiac boats — enough for all passengers to be off the ship at the same time.
 The vessel has two separate gangways and a sheltered indoor Zodiac embarkation platform that can also be used for special outdoor activities, such as kayaking.
 Zodiac cruising and onshore hiking are included with every departure (weather permitting).

-Special interest activities such as kayaking, hiking, snowshoeing, mountaineering, field camping, ski trekking, and polar diving are available on selected voyages.
+Special interest activities such as kayaking, hiking, snowshoeing, mountaineering, and polar diving are available on selected voyages.
 Our team of LANDED travel specialists can help you select the voyage that’s right for you.

 When you aren’t exploring the Antarctic on land or cruising the coastline in a Zodiac, you can enjoy the Janssonius program of lectures, delivered by the expedition team’s naturalists and adventure guides.